-So far, we have taken all interested families in the program (sometimes with a little bit of wait time).
+Again, we have taken all interested families in the program (sometimes with a little bit of wait time).
 We hope to be able to continue doing so unless the demand gets too overwhelming to handle.

 Q5: What if you start toastmasters at an older age?

-In general, no need to think or worry that you will miss out on any part of the opportunity if you start at an older age.
+No need to think or worry that you will miss out on any part of the opportunity if you start at an older age.

 Your group probably will change from one quarter to the other, so you get exposure from different peers and coaches.

-When we add new kids/families to the program doing toastmasters for the first time, we try to keep them together in one group and bring them along for the first three months.
+When we add new teenagers/families to the program doing toastmasters for the first time, we try to keep them together in one group and bring them along for the first three months.
 After that, they merge with other ongoing groups.
 We mix the age group with this first-timers group and quarter as well.

-Q10: When we get invited to enroll and start the program, what if we have other conflicting activities?
+Q7: When we get invited to enroll and start the program, what if we have other conflicting activities?

 A: That is fine.
-In that case, simply let us know, and you will get a chance for a spot in a future quarter when we add new students to the program.
+In that case, let us know, and you will get a chance for a spot in a future quarter when we add new students to the program.

-Q11: If you are returning (ongoing and not a first-timer to the program) family in the program, do you have to commit to and join toastmasters every quarter?
+Q8: If you are returning (ongoing and not a first-timer to the program) family in the program, do you have to commit to and join toastmasters every quarter?

-Q12: When we decide to join for a particular quarter, why is it a requirement to commit to the schedule and attend classes regularly for that quarter?
+Q9: When we decide to join for a particular quarter, why is it a requirement to commit to the schedule and attend classes regularly for that quarter?